Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Complete the Training Requirements of your Service Dog

 Working with a service dog is like educating a child.
-You need to invest effort, time and money to get the desired results.
-While there is no minimum training time and duration that is required to qualify as a service dog, it is important that you spend ample time in training your future service dog.
+You need to invest effort, time, and money to get the desired results.
+While there is no minimum training time or duration that is required to qualify as a service dog, you must spend ample time training your future service dog.

 As per the international standards, a dog must have at least 120 hours and six months of training while as per the law in the United States, there is no particular law.
 Still, the dog must go through 30 hours of training process and time spent in public.